 Need cash fast?
-Want to make sure you get the money you need from a legitimate business instead of a “loan shark?”
+Want to make sure you get the money you need from a legitimate business instead of loan sharks?
 Read on to learn more about loan sharks online, how to avoid them, and how to get the cash you need without turning to a shady lender.

 The term loan shark may make you think of Hollywood movies, where a back-alley moneylender gives out thousands of dollars – and pays thugs to take back the money they’re owed if they’re not paid back in time.